rejetto/hfs/dev-plugins.md

 To know what the Context object contains please refer to [Koa documentation](https://github.com/koajs/koa/blob/master/docs/api/context.md).

 HFS adds a few useful properties in the `ctx.state` object.
-Some of it may turn to be useful, so we prepared this list as a quick reference, but beware that it may become out of date and needs double check.
+Some of it may turn to be useful, so we prepared this list as a quick reference, but beware that it may become out of date and needs a double check.
 If so, please report, and we'll do our best to update it asap.
 Where information is too little, you'll have to consult the source code, sorry.